Invest KOREA

-Invest KOREA (IK), Korea's national investment promotion agency, was established as part of the Korea Trade-Investment Promotion Agency (KOTRA) to promote foreign direct investment(FDI) to Korea.
-It provides comprehensive services for all investment stages of Korea, including investment feasibility study, investment execution(establishment of foreign invested company, investment declaration, legal consultation, etc.), and grievance resolution.
+Invest KOREA (IK), Korea's national investment promotion agency, was established as part of the Korea Trade-Investment Promotion Agency (KOTRA) to promote foreign direct investment (FDI) to Korea.
+It provides comprehensive services for all investment stages of Korea, including investment feasibility study, investment execution (establishment of foreign invested company, investment declaration, legal consultation, etc.), and grievance resolution.

-Since 2018, it has been supporting all FDI-related matters in Korea through adding supporting outbound FDI of domestic companies and to Korean companies' reshoring to Korea on its function.
+Since 2018, it has been supporting all FDI-related matters in Korea through adding supporting outbound FDI of domestic companies and facilitating the reshoring of Korean companies to Korea through its functions.

 History

-In August 1995, a function to promote FDI(Foreign Direct Investment) to Korea was added to KOTRA following the revision of the related law, and the name of KOTRA was changed from Korea Trade Promotion Agency to Korea Trade-Investment Promotion Agency.
+In August 1995, a function to promote FDI (Foreign Direct Investment) to Korea was added to KOTRA following the revision of the related law, and the name of KOTRA was changed from Korea Trade Promotion Agency to Korea Trade-Investment Promotion Agency.

 In July 1998, Invest KOREA's predecessor, the Korea Investment Service Center (KISC) was established in the wake of the 1997 Asian financial crisis as part of the liberalization of the Korean investment regime.

 In October 1999, the Foreign Investment Ombudsman Office in KOTRA was established to strengthen the function of foreign invested companies' grievance resolution.

 In December 2003, the Foreign Investment Center was re-launched as Invest KOREA.

 In May 2018, the function of supporting overseas investment (Outbound FDI) of Korean companies was added to Invest KOREA.

 In February 2019, the function of supporting the reshoring of Korean companies operating overseas was added to Invest KOREA.

 Functions

-Invest KOREA provides comprehensive services for all investment stages of Korea, including investment feasibility study, investment execution(establishment of foreign invested company, investment declaration, legal consultation, etc.), and grievance resolution.
+Invest KOREA provides comprehensive services for all investment stages of Korea, including investment feasibility study, investment execution (establishment of foreign invested company, investment declaration, legal consultation, etc.), and grievance resolution.